Hesham-Abokamar/Library-management-system-website/README.md

 A website for an electronic library management system for selling books

 # Features
-It is important for everyone to manage their sales and business, so I created a system for managing library sales
+It is important for everyone to manage his sales and business, so I created a system for managing library sales

 While using this site, you can handle your book sales smoothly, allowing you to follow up on your customers purchases